greg4fun/katacoda-scenarios-1/docker/step2.md

 **PORTS** describes the available ports or port range.

 **NAMES** the name of the container as provided or randomly set by docker.

+Let's _inspect_ our container.

+You have 2 choices here, you can either use the CONTAINER ID or the CONTAINER NAME.

+Your commands will be similar to the following:

+"docker inspect pensive_perlman"{{copy}}

+"docker inspect 642736e3e640"{{copy}}

+Note - make sure you replace the CONTAINER ID or NAME with the details from _your_ container!